Many teams building software for the B.C. government use GitHub to host their code. Using GitHub you can:

 The main organization the B.C. government owns in GitHub is bcgov where we store all open-source code developed by B.C. government teams.
 The

-bcgov organization includes close to 1000 repositories maintained by the B.C. government developer community.
+bcgov organization includes over 1000 repositories maintained by the B.C. government developer community.

 - Working in the open